 The Inglesina Fast Table Chair is a small hanging chair that clamps down to the side of a table or counter top.
 Not only does it take up so little space while in use, it folds down further when stored away.
 They even sew the carrying bag into the chair so you can’t lose it.

 The Inglesina stands out among other clip-on high chairs because it works with tables of varying thicknesses, up to 3.5 inches thick.
 It is also machine washable and easy to clean.
 I got our Inglesina secondhand and it was absolutely caked with old food; it came out of the wash looking brand new.
+I now take it outside to hose it down — it cleans in a matter of minutes and dries fast.

-Note that the American Academy of Pediatrics offers a number of cautions when using a hook-on high chair.
+NOTE: that the American Academy of Pediatrics offers a number of cautions when using a hook-on high chair.
 The chair must be secured and locked on, and the table must be heavy enough to support the child.
 The child should also be positioned so they cannot kick off against the table.

 Easiest to Clean Chair: Primo Folding Chair